mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/10/grpc-health-probes.md

 ---
 gRPC health probes are natively supported in beta [since Kubernetes 1.24+](https://kubernetes.io/blog/2022/05/13/grpc-probes-now-in-beta/).
 Before that we needed to add the [`grpc_health_probe` binary in each `Dockerfile`](https://cloud.google.com/blog/topics/developers-practitioners/health-checking-your-grpc-servers-gke).

-Since the recent version v0.4.0, the Online Boutique sample provide an option to have its applications supporting this feature.
-This allows to leverage the native Kubernetes feature as a well as decreasing the size of the container images by 4MB (virtual) and 11MB (on disk) as well as reducing the maintenance and surface of attack that this `grpc_health_probe` binary was added.
+Since the [recent v0.4.1 version](https://github.com/GoogleCloudPlatform/microservices-demo/releases/tag/v0.4.1), the [Online Boutique sample](https://github.com/GoogleCloudPlatform/microservices-demo) provide an option to have its applications supporting this feature.
+This allows to leverage the native Kubernetes feature, decrease the size of the container images by 4MB (virtual) and 11MB (on disk) as well as reduce the maintenance and surface of attack that this `grpc_health_probe` binary was adding.

 ## What's the differences?

-In your `Dockerfile`, you don't need to [add the `grpc_health_probe` binary like we needed to previously](https://cloud.google.com/blog/topics/developers-practitioners/health-checking-your-grpc-servers-gke):
+In your `Dockerfile`, you don't need anymore to [add the `grpc_health_probe` binary (like we needed to previously)](https://cloud.google.com/blog/topics/developers-practitioners/health-checking-your-grpc-servers-gke):
 ```dockerfile
 RUN GRPC_HEALTH_PROBE_VERSION=v0.4.14 && \
     wget -qO/bin/grpc_health_probe https://github.com/grpc-ecosystem/grpc-health-probe/releases/download/${GRPC_HEALTH_PROBE_VERSION}/grpc_health_probe-linux-amd64 && \